pwujczyk/ProductivityTools.NugetTools/README.md

 Successfully created package 'D:\trash\ClassLibrary17\ClassLibrary17\bin\DebugNuget\MyCoolProject.0.0.1.nupkg'.
 ```

-Module is very “chatty” to help in debugging.
+Module is very _chatty_ to help in debugging.

 Created nuget can be found in the directory DebugNuget placed on the same level as Debug directory